Alonso-del-Arte/build-tool/README.md

 # Build Tool

 In the Java ecosystem, build tools are a crucial part of the software development process.
-But they also add a lot of complexity that is best managed by integrated development environments (IDEs) like Apache NetBeans or IntelliJ IDEA.
+But they also add a lot of complexity that is better managed by integrated development environments (IDEs) like Apache NetBeans or IntelliJ IDEA.

 You can see a similar phenomenon with Scala: sbt is the most used build tool for Scala projects.
 Originally referred to as "Simple Build Tool" but first released